michelberger-a/git_assignment/README.md

 code <file-name.extension>
 #save changes
 git add -A
+git commit -m "update message here" git push
+#if the branch is new, you may receive an error and will need to use this code to push to the stream
+git push --set-upstream origin <new-branch-name>

+now you can check if the files edited have been updated

 d.
 Describe the steps to add a collaborator to a repository (share write permissions)